 The reality is, it’s very effective.
 In my experience, using this air controller has worked wonders when it comes to getting rid of the bad smell my guinea pigs occasionally produce.
 Now, occasionally, if you have a large setup and a few guinea pigs, one air purifier isn’t going to completely sort out the smell.
 If you have enough power outlets, I would advise that you place a few of these air purifiers where ever possible.

 Now, I have read through quite a few reviews for critter zone’s air purifiers and I have heard a few reports of the odor that their pets produced being replaced by a ‘metallic smell’ that Critter Zone’s device creates.
-This metallic smell is most easily associated with ozone, and the reality is, Critter Zone does produce a bit of ozone.
+This metallic smell is most easily associated with ozone, and the reality is, that Critter Zone does produce a bit of ozone.

 Now you are probably saying “isn’t ozone bad for you, surely this product isn’t legal.”
 The reality is, yes ozone is bad for you.